tricks7/basic-website/drills/version-1/rubric.md

         - [ ] A left-aligned image
         - [ ] Text that floats to the right the image
         - [ ] An anchor tag with no text-decoration
-- [ ] A footer with text that describes copywrite, license and domain name
+- [ ] A footer with text that includes the copywrite, license and domain name
     - The text has the same margin as the main section